Philosophy of language: Ancient philosophy

 The Stoics made important contributions to the analysis of grammar, distinguishing five parts of speech: nouns, verbs, appellatives (names or epithets), conjunctions and articles.
 They also developed a sophisticated doctrine of the lektón associated with each sign of a language, but distinct from both the sign itself and the thing to which it refers.
 This lektón was the meaning or sense of every term.
 The complete lektón of a sentence is what we would now call its proposition.
 Only propositions were considered truth-bearing—meaning they could be considered true or false—while sentences were simply their vehicles of expression.
 Different lektá could also express things besides propositions, such as commands, questions and exclamations.

+Classical Indian philosophy saw the primary debates occurring between the Nyāya school, Mīmāṃsā philosophy, and Vyākaraṇa (grammar) traditions regarding linguistic meaning.
+The Mīmāṃsā school developed theories on how sentences carry meaning, which is expressed through the ideas of Kumārila Bhaṭṭa who proposed abhihitānvayavāda (meaning arising from the association of expressed words) and Prabhākara who proposed anvitābhidhānavāda (words conveying meaning only in relation to a sentence's unified action).
+In contrast, the 5th-century grammarian Bhartṛhari puts forth a holistic model in his treatise, the Vākyapadīya, known as akhaṇḍavākyasphoṭa.
+In this view, words and sounds do not carry the meaning in and of themselves.
+It is the sentences that are the units of meaning which can be realized through an intuitive cognition known as pratibhā.
+He also linked language to metaphysics through his concept of Śabdādvaita, asserting that cognition is fundamentally structured by language (Śabda-Brahman).